Pete Schoening: The Belay

 While attempting to traverse an ice sheet, climber George Irving Bell lost his footing, pulling Tony Streather loose.
 Streather fell into the rope joining Charles Houston and Bob Bates.
 Bates and Houston fell into the rope connecting Dee Molenaar to Gilkey.
-Schoening, despite already holding Gilkey on belay during the attempted traverse to Camp VII, was able, through strength, quickness, and skill, to arrest the fall of all six men, with his ice axe wedged against a boulder frozen in the mountainside.
+Schoening, despite already holding Gilkey on belay during the attempted traverse to Camp VII, was able, through strength, quickness, and skill to arrest the fall of all six men, with his ice axe wedged against a boulder frozen in the mountainside.
 Schoening considered himself merely lucky, but his companions felt otherwise.

-During the team's scramble to recover from the fall and establish a forced bivouac, they discovered that Gilkey, who had been in voice contact with them, suspended still in the protective sleeping bag from a line secured on either side of the ice axe, had vanished in a slide along with the supporting anchors.
-Houston, among others, has speculated that, following Bell's fall, Gilkey cut himself loose to save the lives of his five colleagues, who were variously injured and at risk for their own safety.
+During the team's scramble to recover from the fall and establish a forced bivouac, they discovered that Gilkey, who had been in voice contact with them and was still suspended in the protective sleeping bag from a line secured on either side of the ice axe, had vanished in a slide along with the supporting anchors.
+Houston, among others, has speculated that Gilkey cut himself loose following Bell's fall to save the lives of his five colleagues, who were variously injured and at risk for their own safety.

-The story of the expedition is told in the book K2 — The Savage Mountain by Charles Houston, M.D. and Robert Bates.
+The story of the expedition is told in the book K2 — The Savage Mountain by Houston and Bates.
 Today, The Belay is considered to be one of the most famous events in mountaineering history.
 Schoening's ice axe is currently on display at the Bradford Washburn American Mountaineering Museum in Golden, Colorado.

 Schoening's actions clearly saved the lives of five of his climbing partners.
 He was awarded the David A. Sowles Memorial Award for his heroics by the American Alpine Club in 1981 as a "mountaineer who has distinguished himself, with unselfish devotion at personal risk or sacrifice of a major objective, in going to the assistance of fellow climbers imperiled in the mountains."

 Later years

-In 1996 at age 68, he went to Everest together with his nephew, Klev Schoening.
-He stopped his ascent well short of the summit, at Camp Three, after being diagnosed with an irregular heartbeat.
+In May 1996 at age 68, he went to Everest together with his nephew, Klev Schoening as one of the clients on the Mountain Madness expedition, as led by Scott Fischer.
+The elder Schoening stopped his ascent well short of the summit, at Camp Three, after being diagnosed with an irregular heartbeat while his nephew continued on; Klev survived the ascent.
 The disastrous events of that week are recounted in several books, including Into Thin Air by Jon Krakauer and The Climb by Anatoli Boukreev.

 In 2004, he died of bone cancer at his home in Kenmore, Washington at the age of 77.